 Third Party Advertising Network

-The most popular advertising method for apps, is to use a mobile advertising network which serves the adverts and pays you for the privilege.
+The most popular advertising method for apps is to use a mobile advertising network that serves the adverts and pays you for the privilege.
 Setting up this form of advertising is very simple, the mobile ad network you choose provides you with a snippet of code to place in your app.
 Essentially you place that code where you want the adverts displayed and the advertising network pushes the ads through.

 The most popular global mobile advertising network is called AdMob, which is owned by Google.
 Whilst using this platform, you still maintain a level of control over your app banner real estate and have an interface where you can control the adverts which are delivered.
-You have the ability to block specific advertisers, whole categories or sub categories from advertising on your app, which helps keep the adverts relevant and competitors off your app.
+You have the ability to block specific advertisers, whole categories or subcategories from advertising on your app, which helps keep the adverts relevant and competitors off your app.

 - very easy to set up